Passer au contenu

 Compatible Materials

-• SLM: Titanium alloys, Aluminum alloys, Stainless steels, Tool steels
+• GDT: Titanium alloys, Aluminum alloys, Stainless steels, Tool steels

 • DMLS: Nickel-based alloys, Cobalt-chromium alloys, Titanium alloys, Stainless steels